-If the student attended a private school, church school, or private tutoring program, the student must present a notarized and signed letter (Parental Permission Form) from his/her parent or legal guardian naming the school, providing the drop-out date, and stating the student has dropped out of school and has permission to enroll in the Adult Education program.
+If the student attended a private school, church school, or private tutoring program, the student must present a notarized and signed letter (Parental Permission Form) from his/her parent or legal guardian naming the school, providing the student's drop-out date, and stating the student has dropped out of school and has permission to enroll in the Adult Education program.

-3. Student must provide proof of Alabama residency

-Court mandated individuals, ages 16 or 17, must provide official court documentation to enroll in Adult Education & to be administered the GED® test.
-A signed court order does not require the student to present a Certificate of Exemption, Exit Interview Form, or Parental Permission Form to be enrolled into an Adult Education program (or to be administered the GED® Test).
+- 2. Student must provide proof of Alabama residency (unless they qualify for the exception). - \Students, who are 17 years of age and have dropped out of school in a state other than Alabama, may enroll in an Alabama Adult Education program if they provide written proof of exit from the high school administration of the other state, along with proof of current Alabama residency. - \\ Court mandated individuals, ages 16 or 17, must provide official court documentation to enroll in Adult Education and to be administered the GED® Test.
+A signed court order does not require the student to present a Certificate of Exemption, Exit Interview Form, Parental Permission Form, or evidence of school withdrawal to be enrolled in an Adult Education program or to be administered the GED® Test, but the student would have to submit the Application to Test and the Court Order.